 Measure – how to know if the goal is being attained.

 Objective – the one-year performance target for the goal

 Strategy – what will change or improve to attain the objective

 Tactics – how the organization will implement the strategy

-By carefully integrating performance measurements with goals, objectives, strategies and tactics, the organization can be confident that measurements enable performance improvement that makes a positive difference to the organization’s outcomes.
+By carefully integrating performance measurements with goals, objectives, strategies, and tactics, the organization can be confident that measurements enable performance improvement that makes a positive difference to the organization’s outcomes.

-Every performance measure should have a specific role in furthering the organization purpose.
+Every performance measure should have a specific role in furthering the organization's purpose.
 Many organizations measure what is easy and not what is strategically important.
-By broadly determining the most essential elements and then aligning the performance measures with strategic purpose and intent, the organization leader can drive best in class organization performance that provides sustainable competitive advantage.
+By broadly determining the most essential elements and then aligning the performance measures with strategic purpose and intent, the organization leader can drive best in class organization performance that provides a sustainable competitive advantage.